ucsb-cs148-w24/project-pj07-datingalgorithm/team/AI_CODING.md

 Emily:
 I used Vercel v0.dev to generate code that allows me to customize the button to upload images, making the look of the profile page more refined.
 The tool seems pretty useful especially since it helped me in coding ways to make the page look more put together.
 What's even better is that if the feature I'm adding isn't what I want it to look like, I can make a few adjustments since the framework for what I wanted is there already.
 The only thing is that you have to make sure the code is correct or fits into your code by testing it out.

+Vedant:
+I used Codeium to write test cases for the swipingScreen page.
+We've been having issues with pulling dat from firebase, so being able to write test cases has been very helpful.
+I was very amazed by how it's able to read through the entire codebase in order to generate the best code possible.
+I plan on continuing to use to generate many more unit tests.
+I also used chat GPT to generate CSS code for the swipe screen.
+As someone without much expirience with CSS, it's a very useful tool to have.